 Sir Mark Solomon

-Sir Mark is a professional director and Māori tribal leader of Ngāi Tahu and Ngāti Kurī decent (Kaiwhakahaere (Chair) of Te Rūnanga o Ngāi Tahu; director of Te Ohu Kaimoana (Māori Fisheries Trust), Chair of the New Zealand China Council; former director Museum of New Zealand Te Papa Tongarewa).
+Sir Mark is a professional director and Māori tribal leader of Ngāi Tahu and Ngāti Kurī decent (Kaiwhakahaere (Chair) of Te Rūnanga o Ngāi Tahu; director of Te Ohu Kaimoana (Māori Fisheries Trust), former director Museum of New Zealand Te Papa Tongarewa).

 Latest news and updates